d-94k/react-develhope/readme.md

-Q: What happens if the name variable is not passed to the function?
+Q: What happens if the name variable contains a JSX expression instead of a string?

-A:
+A: JSX expressions are fine and will be rendered